 - IMPACT: The organization has demonstrated impact in DC (examples may include but are not limited to present, current or future programming, established partnerships, etc.).
 Applicants qualifying under this tier will be asked to elaborate in their application.
-Organizations planning to use partnerships to qualify under the “IMPACT” tier, should attempt to confirm the partnership before applying to the grant program.
+Organizations planning to qualify under the "IMPACT" tier by using partnerships should attempt to confirm the partnership before submitting their application.

 - Qualified organizations should demonstrate how they would address at least one of the following pillars (deemed "categories" on the official application):